China calls on citizens to leave eastern Congo after attacks

 Earlier this week, Uganda said it launched joint air and artillery strikes with Congolese forces against camps of the extremist Allied Democratic Forces rebel group in eastern Congo.

-Congo’s President Felix Tshisekedi authorized Uganda’s troops to enter into Congo to help fight the rebel group blamed for attacks in eastern Congo that have killed more than 1,000 people over the past several years.
-The attacks have become more frequent in recent months, with the violence spilling over the border.
+The ADF was established in the early 1990s in Uganda and later driven out by the Ugandan military into eastern Congo, where many rebel groups are able to operate because the central government has limited control there.

-At least four civilians were killed less than two weeks ago in Uganda’s capital when suicide bombers detonated their explosives at two locations there.
+At least four civilians were killed less than two weeks ago in Uganda’s capital when suicide bombers detonated their explosives at two locations.

-The Islamic State group claimed responsibility for the explosions, saying they were carried out by Ugandans.
+The Islamic State group claimed responsibility, saying the attacks were carried out by Ugandans.
 Ugandan authorities blamed the ADF, which has been allied with the Islamic State group since 2019.

-The ADF was established in the early 1990s in Uganda.
-The Ugandan military later forced the rebels into eastern Congo, where many rebel groups are able to operate because the central government has limited control there.